aiven/devportal/docs/tutorials/anomaly-detection.rst

 Start the fake IoT data generator
 ''''''''''''''''''''''''''''''''''''

-In this step you will create a straming dataset producer to Apache Kafka.
+In this step you will create a streaming dataset producer to Apache Kafka.
 The dataset will contain random IoT metrics that will later be processed with Apache Flink.

 ..
 Note::
     You can also use other existing data, although many of the examples in this article are based on this sample data.